harinikidambi/agentic-supply-chain-wms/demo_app/README.md

 ## Using in an Interview

-This demo can be used to demonstrate agent behavior in interviews:
+This demo can be used to demonstrate agent behavior :

 1. **Select a scenario** - Choose one of the four predefined scenarios
 2. **Run the agent** - Click "Run Agent" to see the decision